1. Getting start creating WAPT packages

 WAPT.install('tis-scratch')

-… installs tis-scratch on the computer.
+Command install installs a WAPT package on the selected computer.

 2.1.8.2.
 Removing a package